flags/Reactor-3/docs/roadmap.md

 Roadmap
 -------
+When the player enters the world there should be some kind of conflict between the starter camp and the bandits.
+We want there to be some kind of established "safe zone" so the player feels like they have to be somewhat careful about where they are going.

+Take note that the player won't be aligned to a faction unless:

+1) They are wearing a faction-specific item
+2) There are known to be in that faction

+Both things will be false for new players regardless of how the first job goes.
+However, it should be noted that Bandits are automatically aligned against non-bandits, so you will encounter combat if you run into them anyway.

 The following should be playable:

-	The player spawns in the northwest.
-He is instructed to follow the road until they sees the nearest camp.
+	The player spawns in the northwest and is instructed to follow the road until they see the nearest camp.
 The player should then be able to enter the camp, find out who the operator is, and get assigned their first job: Get the documents off the body of a deceased soldier.

 	Upon arrival it is apparent that the target is not dead, but just has a bad leg injury preventing them from running.
 You will encounter this person and go through a dialog determining whether you are on good terms or not.
 If not, you will enter combat.

+	After resolving the conflict you will take the documents back to camp.
+You will then be told to talk to those hanging around the camp to find what to do next, but the decision is ultimately up to you whether or not you actually do that.

 Problem 1: The UI
 ----------------